 29. Start a YouTube channel.
 Speaking of YouTube, starting your channel can be a potentially high-paying side hustle for college students.
 If you have a niche topic and engaging content—from software reviews to “faceless” lifestyle videos—you could be on your way to monetizing your channel.

 30. Sell on Amazon FBA.
 Starting an online shop through e-commerce sites like Amazon can be a fulfilling online side hustle for college students.
 Learn how Amazon FBA works to start selling in-demand products.

 31. Transcribe audio.
 If you have the ear and typing speed for it, transcription can be a well-paying side job for college students.

 32. Try data entry.
 Want to know how to make money from your dorm room comfortably?
-Data entry is one of the least stressful part-time work you can try; basically, all you need to do is update or categorize data on a computer system.
+Data entry is one of the least stressful jobs you can try; basically, all you need to do is update or categorize data on a computer system.